Superfluids in expanding backgrounds and attractor times: FLRW

+In this section, we turn our attention to the case of a dynamical metric.
+In previous sections, the Bjorken and Gubser backgrounds that we considered were fixed.
+While they let us track how a prescribed expansion rate drives the fluid-scalar system toward hydrodynamic attractors, they leave no room for the medium to backreact on the geometry.
+The natural next step is to promote the background to a dynamical degree of freedom.
+Cosmology provides a clear example of this: in a Friedmann-Lemaître-Robertson-Walker (FLRW) universe the expansion rate is a dynamical variable determined self-consistently through Einstein's equation.
+With that in mind, we now turn to the flat FLRW background

 where $a(t)$ is the scale factor (see Fig.~\ref{fig:metrics} for relationship to the other metrics discussed here).
-Since this metric is dynamical, we implement Einstein's equation by promoting our effective action \eqref{Eq:EffectiveAction} into the matter part $S_m$ of the Einstein-Hilbert action
+We implement Einstein's equation by promoting our effective action \eqref{Eq:EffectiveAction} into the matter part $S_m$ of the Einstein-Hilbert action

 where $\Lambda$ is the cosmological constant, $R$ is the Ricci scalar and $\kappa = {8 \pi G}/{c^4}$ is the gravitational constant (which we will set $\kappa=1$).
 Varying the action leads to Einstein's equation,